FlapXCoin/flapxcoin/README.md

 Build notes.

 Berkeley db 4.8 Deprecation
-Users on Ubuntu 20+ and Debian 11+ repectivly must use Cmake to compile
+Users on Ubuntu 20+ and Debian 11+ respectively must use Cmake to compile

 ##################################################################################################